boyleconnor/boyleconnor.github.io/_posts/2023-11-04-polling-margins.md

 ---

 I just read Nate Silver's [blog post](https://www.natesilver.net/p/theres-more-herding-in-swing-state), where he writes that pollsters are systematically altering their data to roughly match the average of existing polls.
-Rather than releasing their findings as-is, they're worried they'll look uniquely wrong, and so they're settling for blending in with the crowd.
-Nate Silver infers this from the numbers that the pollsters themselves report; the margins in several swing states are too consistently close to be plausible, even if the election truly is a dead tie among decided voters.
+According to Silver, rather than releasing their findings as-is, they're worried they'll look uniquely wrong, and so they're settling for blending in with the crowd.
+He infers this bias from the numbers that the pollsters themselves report; the margins in several swing states are too consistently close to be plausible, even if the election truly is a dead tie among decided voters.

 Other than a passing mention of the binomial distribution, Silver doesn't "show his work" with much detail.
 Since probability math can be really easy to get wrong (at least for me!), I thought I'd take a stab at trying the brute force